mixnuts07/kubenetes/README.md

 ## Resources(5)

-- Workloads(8)...Resources for container execution on cluster.
+- Workloads(7)...Resources for container execution on cluster.
   - Pod
     - The smallest unit for Workloads, with one or more containers.
-  - ReplicationController
+  - ReplicaSet (ReplicationController)
     - Create replicas of Pods and continue to maintain a specified number of Pods or more.
-  - ReplicaSet
   - Deployment
   - DaemonSet
   - StatefulSet